 Filmmaker | Professor

-Rana Kazkaz is an award-winning Filmmaker and Assistant Professor of Communication at Northwestern University in Qatar where she teaches narrative filmmaking.
-Kazkaz’s films have been recognized at the world’s leading film festivals including Cannes, Sundance, Tribeca and others.
+Rana Kazkaz, an award-winning filmmaker, is an assistant professor of communication in residence at Northwestern Qatar who teaches narrative filmmaking.
+Kazkaz’s films have been recognized at the world’s leading film festivals including Cannes, Sundance, Toronto, Tallinn, Tribeca, and Abu Dhabi.

-She received her MFA from Carnegie Mellon University/Moscow Art Theater and BA from Oberlin College.
-She earned certificates from the American Film Institute where she attended the Directing Workshop for Women and from the National Theater Institute in Waterford, Connecticut.
+She received her MFA from Carnegie Mellon University/Moscow Art Theater, BA from Oberlin College, and a certificate from the American Film Institute’s Directing Workshop for Women.